kylrth/kylrth.github.io/content/post/matrix-setup/index.md

 tags: ["self-hosted", "matrix"]
 ---

 This is how I set up my own [Matrix](https://matrix.org) server on a Raspberry Pi with Docker.
 Unfortunately, the Matrix community has stopped releasing ARM images, so the latest version that will work on ARM is v1.26.0.
-The instructions will work the same for x86_64 systems, except you'll be able to use the default x86_64 images in the docker-compose file.
+These instructions will work the same for x86_64 systems, except you'll be able to use the default x86_64 images in the docker-compose file.

 This installation comes with [Maubot](https://github.com/maubot/maubot) and [matrix-registration](https://github.com/ZerataX/matrix-registration) containers too.
 If you don't want to use those features, leave out those sections of the docker-compose config and don't follow the instructions in the corresponding sections.